 The Status Network uses an EPA developed probabilistic design to provide information on the statewide condition of surface and groundwater.
+The network was initiated in 2000 and has a long-term record of data available for analysis.
 DEP also uses these data for more in-depth investigations, including establishment of watershed and indicator-specific priorities.
 Data from the network can answer questions such as: